jordijs/fullstack/README.md

-Exercises for the Fullstack open bootcamp by the University of Helsinki.
+Exercises for the Fullstack open course by the University of Helsinki.